-When doses to the foetus are kept to that of the member of the public's annual limit of 1 mSv during the pregnancy, then the risk of health effects is insignificant.
+When doses to the foetus are kept below that of the member of the public annual limit of 1 mSv during the pregnancy then the risk of health effects is insignificant.

 The recommended dose limit applies to the foetal dose and it is not directly comparable to the dose measured on a personal dosimeter.
 A personal dosimeter worn by a worker may overestimate foetal dose.
 Foetal doses are not likely to exceed 25 percent of the personal dosimeter measurement.

 In Australia the use of irradiating apparatus and radiation sources is regulated.
 Each state and territory is responsible for enforcing their respective radiation safety act and regulations in their jurisdictions.
 The Australian government is responsible of enforcing the radiation safety act and regulations of commonwealth entities only.

 - devising, implementing, and regularly reviewing their radiation management plan

 - induction and ongoing training of workers, including contractors.

 Workers are responsible for:

 - following radiation protection practices specified in the radiation management plan

 - complying with legitimate instructions of the employer or designated radiation safety officer